Orthodontics is the area of dentistry concerned with the growth of the teeth, jaws and face.

 The purpose of orthodontic treatment is to make the best of your teeth.
 This includes allowing you to bite correctly, eat more comfortably, and to care for your teeth and gums more easily.
 And your smile will benefit, too.

 The ideal age to have orthodontic treatment is around 12 or 13, while you're still growing.
 The opportunity for improvement in an adult is more limited and surgery is more likely to be needed.

-Treatment usually lasts from 18 months to two years, during which visits to Harley Street Dental & Implant Clinic are needed every four to six weeks.
+Treatment usually lasts from 18 months to 2 years, during which visits to Harley Street Dental & Implant Clinic are needed every 4 to 6 weeks.

 There are many different types of braces.
 Some are removable, which you take out at night, to eat a meal, or clean.
 Some are fixed and stay in all the time.
 NHS braces are made of metal, but at Harley Street Dental & Implant Clinic we offer clear braces for private treatments- which use clear ceramic brackets, so you can hardly see them on your teeth.

 Following completion of your course of treatment, you will be required to wear a retainer for a number of hours a day or at night, to ensure your teeth remain in their new position.
 Your Harley Street Dental & Implant Clinic dentist will advise you of how long you need to wear your retainer for on completion of your treatment.

 Orthodontics usually works very well, but it's important to look after your teeth while you're wearing braces.
 Braces can trap food and cause more plaque to build up than usual.